Vidanfra/Online-Log-Development/README.md

 This application is a **GUI-based event logger** built with **Tkinter**, used for logging operational events onboard vessels.
 It supports **logging events to both an Excel workbook and an SQLite database**, with customizable buttons and real-time file monitoring.

-It is especially useful for survey/data acquisition operations that require precise logging of onboard actions, vessel states, or file timestamps.
+It allows an operator to log events with a single button click, capturing dynamic data from navigation systems (via TXT files) and static data from a project-specific Excel workbook.

+Logged events are simultaneously written to a daily Excel log and inserted into a robust SQLite database.
+The application features a synchronization engine to reconcile the Excel log with the database, ensuring data integrity even when unique identifiers are missing or have been duplicated.

 ---

 ## ⚙️ Features

 - Monitor `.txt` files and folders in real-time.
-- Log events to Excel and SQLite.
+- Log events to Excel and SQLite in real-time.
-- Two customizable tabs for user-defined event buttons.
+- Customizable user-defined event buttons organized in tabs.
 - Color-coded entries in Excel.
 - Sync button to update SQLite based on Excel data.
 - GUI configuration for log paths and settings.
+- Capture of static data from Log workbook directily from cells using Excel commands (e.g., ='Settings'!B2)

 ---